Institute-for-Rock-Magnetism/2025_rockmagpy_workshop/3_rockmagpy_exploration/README.md

 5. **Error Estimation**: Perform bootstrap resampling to estimate uncertainties in the fitted parameters.

-6. **Batch Processing**: Apply the unmixing procedure to multiple datasets in a batch mode that applies the initial guess from one experiment to numerous experimentsexperiments.
+6. **Batch Processing**: Apply the unmixing procedure to multiple datasets in a batch mode that applies the initial guess from one experiment to numerous experiments.